-Rule 43.1(2) states that the moving party must, not later than 10 days before the hearing date of the motion, file and serve the motion, affidavit and written memorandum on all other parties.
+Rule 43.1(2) states that an applicant shall, not later than four days before the hearing date of the motion, file and serve the motion and supporting material on all other parties.
+In practical terms, a motion and all supporting material must be filed and served no later than 10:00 a.m. on the Friday prior to the Thursday on which the motion is scheduled to be heard.

-Rule 43.1(3) states that a respondent must, not later than four days after being served with the motion and supporting material, file and serve a written memorandum setting out the respondent's position respecting the motion and any affidavit evidence in response to the motion.
+Rule 43.1(3) states that a respondent may, within two days after being served with the motion and supporting material, file and serve a concise memorandum setting out the submission in response to the motion.
+In practical terms, the responding material must be filed and served no later than 10:00 a.m. on the Tuesday prior to the Thursday on which the motion is scheduled to be heard.

+When the applicant is unable to meet the above-mentioned Friday deadline, the matter will not be set for the following Thursday.
 The rules shall be strictly enforced, save in exceptional circumstances, which shall be determined at the discretion of the registrar.